oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 y ~ block + variable_of_interest + all_other_variables.
 Results are returned, with different p-values for main text and supplementary.
 In the main text the p-value is calculated from type I sum of squares (using anova() function), where the target predictor is fitted first (after block).
-In contrast to all other predictors Fdbranch was fitted alone (after Block)  in the  model.
+In contrast to all other predictors Fdbranch is fitted alone (after Block)  in the  model.
 In the supplementary the p-value is calculated from type II sum of squares (using car::Anova() function), where the target predictor is fitted last after all predictors.
 In addition in the supplementary, species richness was fitted alone (after Block) in the model (predictor named "sowndiv_alone").